c-neto/carlosneto.dev/_sources/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md.txt

 To configure it, open __*Settings » Keyboard » Text Input » Edit*__ and define `U.S.` as your only input source.
 This helps avoid unexpected keyboard mapping issues during the exam.

+## Disable Mission Critical Shortcuts (MacBooks)

+If you press CTRL + Arrow (Left/Right) it can change the macOS desktop (Space), which may trigger the exam proctor and can lead to the exam interruption.
+Disable these shortcuts before the exam:

+1. Open _System Settings → Keyboard → Keyboard Shortcuts_.
+2. Select `Mission Control`
+3. Uncheck or change the shortcuts for _Move left a space_ and _Move right a space_ (or any shortcuts using CTRL + Left/Right).

 ## Bash History Search

 __This is probably my most valuable tip!__